ZRonzan/aA-Capstone-Code-to-Memory/API_ROUTES_README.md

     ```json
     {
-      "message": "Watchlist couldn't be found",
+      "message": "Class couldn't be found",
       "statusCode": 404
     }
     ```

-## Get all Stocks of a Watchlist specified by its id
+## Get all Decks of a Class specified by its id

-Returns the stocks of a watchlist specified by its id
+Returns the decks of a class specified by its id

 - Require Authentication: true
 - Request

   - Method: GET
-  - URL: /api/watchlist/:watchlistId
+  - URL: /api/classes/:classId/decks
   - Body: none

-- Successful Response: If you ARE the creator of the watchlist, show all stocks of the watchlist.
+- Successful Response: If you are the creator of the class, show all decks of the class.

   - Status Code: 200
   - Headers: